getwarped/warpdrive-django-auto/README.md

 * ``grahamdumpleton/warp0-debian8-python27``
 * ``grahamdumpleton/warp0-debian8-python35``

 The ``warp0`` designation in the name is to indicate that these are currently experimental builders and so subject to change.
-The first version of official builder names when made available carry the ``warp1`` moniker instead of ``warp0``.
+The first version of the official builder names when made available will carry the ``warp1`` moniker instead of ``warp0``.
 The number will be incremented if subsequent versions need to be released which are not fully compatible.